Did you know that many of us find the sounds of chewing or breathing off putting, and for some they’re unbearable?

 Psychologist Rick Hanson says “this can mean is that with proper practice, we can increasingly trick our neural machinery to cultivate more positive states.”
 Because as the Canadian scientist Donald Hebb goes “Neurons that fire together, wire together.”

 Here are 8 ways to help your brain help you with your misophonia:

 Any single time you do the above it will make only a little difference.
 But over time those little differences will add up, gradually weaving positive experiences into the fabric of your brain and your self.

 These are the principles behind my treatment for misophonia.
 Applying these principles is not easy, that where the Accepting Sounds Film comes in.
 To provide you with a way to do the above in short daily sessions.

 Let me know if you try any of these 8 ways to help your misophonia.
 They work!.
 It’s not easy!
 Just remember that it’s your brain’s negativity bias in the way.

-If you want an appointment to see me contact my office by phone or email?
+If you want an appointment to see me contact me here?